sundials-codes/sundials-manyvector-demo/README.tex.md

 ## Discretization

-This program solves the above problem using a finite volume spatial semi-discretization over a uniform grid of dimensions `nx` x `ny` x `nz`, with fluxes calculated using a 5th-order FD-WENO reconstruction.
-The spatial domain uses a 3D domain decomposition approach for parallelism over `nprocs` MPI processes, with layout `npx` x `npy` x `npz` defined automatically via the `MPI_Dims_create` utility routine.
+We discretize this problem using the method of lines, where we first semi-discretize in space using a regular finite volume grid with dimensions `nx` x `ny` x `nz`, with fluxes at cell faces calculated using a 5th-order FD-WENO reconstruction.
+MPI parallelization is achieved using a standard 3D domain decomposition, using `nprocs` MPI ranks, with layout `npx` x `npy` x `npz` defined automatically via the `MPI_Dims_create` utility routine.
 The minimum size for any dimension is 3, so to run a two-dimensional test in the yz-plane, one could specify `nx = 3` and `ny = nz = 200`.
-When run in parallel, only 'active' spatial dimensions (those with extent greater than 3) will be parallelized.
+When run in parallel, only "active" spatial dimensions (those with extent greater than 3) will be parallelized.

 Each fluid field
 ($\rho$, $m_x$, $m_y$, $m_z$ and $e_t$)
-is stored in its own parallel `N_Vector` object.
-Chemical species at all spatial locations over a single MPI rank are collocated into a single serial or RAJA `N_Vector` object when running on the CPU or GPU respectively.
+is stored in its own serial `N_Vector` object on each MPI rank.
+Chemical species at all spatial locations over each MPI rank are collocated into a single serial or RAJA `N_Vector` object when running on the CPU or GPU respectively.
 The five fluid vectors and the chemical species vector are combined together to form the full "solution" vector
 $w$
 using the `MPIManyVector` `N_Vector` module.

+After spatial semi-discretization, we are faced with a large IVP system,
+$$
+  w'(t) = f_1(w) + f_2(w), \quad w(t_0)=w_0,
+$$
+where $f_1(w)$ and $f_2(w)$ contain the spatially discretized forms of
+$-\nabla\cdot F(w)$ and G(X,t,w)$, respectively.

-For non-reactive flows, the resulting initial-value problem is evolved in times using an adaptive step explicit Runge-Kutta method from the ARKStep module in ARKODE.
+For non-reactive flows, the resulting initial-value problem is evolved in time using an adaptive step explicit Runge-Kutta method from the ARKStep module in ARKODE.
 For problems involving (typically stiff) chemical reactions, the problem may be solved using one of two approaches.

-1. It may be treated as a multirate initial-value problem, that is solved using the MRIStep module in ARKODE, wherein the gas dynamics equations are evolved explicitly at the 'slow' time scale, while the chemical kinetics are evolved at a faster time scale using a temporally-adaptive, diagonally-implicit Runge-Kutta method from the ARKStep module.
+1. It may be treated as a multirate initial-value problem, that is solved using the MRIStep module in ARKODE, wherein the gas dynamics equations are evolved explicitly at the "slow" time scale, while the chemical kinetics are evolved at a faster time scale using a temporally-adaptive, diagonally-implicit Runge-Kutta method from the ARKStep module.